Sample what you cant compress: Conclusion

 {\bf Possible extensions:} The autoencoder technique we describe is fairly general and can be extended to any other continuous modality like audio, video or 3D-point clouds.
 In addition, all improvements to diffusion algorithms like those by \citet{diffusionguide} can be carried over.

 {\bf Limitations:} The main limitation of our method is the increase in inference cost during decoding.
 This can be partly mitigated by using fewer steps like in Figure~\ref{fig:catsteps}.
 In addition, techniques used to improve diffusion sampling time like Progressive distillation \citep{progdistill} and Instaflow \citep{instaflow} are also prudent.
+Because of $\dr$, our training time compute cost is also higher.
+Combining $\di$ and $\dr$ in a clever way to reduce training time compute and memory could be a promising research direction.

 {\bf Acknowledgements: } We would like to thank Thomas Mensink for helping us find better U-Net and diffusion baselines.
 We also thank Saurabh Saxena for his help with navigating an internal diffusion codebase.